 3. Get brave on the upsell

 Estée Lauder once said: “I have never worked a day in my life without selling.
 If I believe in something, I sell it, and I sell it hard.”
 Do the same.
-Believe in yourself and your ideas.
-Talk passionately about them.
+Believe in yourself and your ideas, and talk passionately about them.
 Become infectious to be around with your constant stream of suggestions.
-You’ll not only impress the client for caring so much about their success, you’ll also secure long-term, repeat business.
+You’ll not only impress the client for caring so much about their success, but you’ll also secure long-term, repeat business.

 4. Offer complementary services to protect your survival

-Be brave and offer complementary services that your client will benefit from.
+Be brave and offer complementary services that will benefit your client.
 For example – build websites?
 Sell copywriting services.
 Don’t know how to write?
 Bring someone in and mark up their price.
 Or do you run a design firm, but have no web design/development offering?
 Hire someone or work collaboratively with a local freelancer to extend your services.

 You not only want to open up new revenue streams and ensure your long-term survival; you want your client to avoid going anywhere else.
 As Australian former tennis player Rod Laver once said: “The time your game is most vulnerable is when you’re ahead.
 Never let up.”
 I couldn’t have put it better myself.